Cutting implements and cutting remarks

-- Terry McGinnis in Batman Beyond develops a tendency to taunt his opponents, differing from the normally stoic Batman.
-Bruce doesn't seem to mind though.
-He absolutely masters this against the Joker, realizing that while Bruce refusing to laugh might be partially effective, the one thing the Clown King can't stand is being heckled.
+- Terry McGinnis in Batman Beyond develops a tendency to taunt his opponents which differs from the normally stoic Batman.
+Bruce doesn't seem to mind.
+He uses this to great effect against the Joker, realizing that while Bruce refusing to laugh might be partially effective, the one thing the Clown King can't stand is being heckled.

 - Danny Phantom

 - Lampshaded when, during the episode "Beauty Marked," Danny runs out of quips while fighting a medieval executioner ghost.

 Danny: Come on, Guys, cut me some slack! (pause) Hey!
 Another axe pun!

 - From "Shades of Grey," after the ghost dog bursts into the school cafeteria:

 - Spoofed in Sev Trek: Pus in Boots when Captain Pinchard is fighting his Evil Twin.